 He shook his head, one hand planted firmly on his hip.
 “That’s impossible.”

 “Why do you say that?”

-“Because I’ve got a copy of the will, and she left everything to me.”
+“Because I have a copy of the will, and she left everything to me.”